Skip to content

 Keyword type: Job keyword.

-Use rules to control job creation and change their field values based on logical expressions.
+Use rules to control job creation and modify their field values based on logical expressions.

-rules are evaluated when the pipeline is created.
-Evaluation is sequential and stops at the first true rule.
-When a true rule is found, the job is either included in the pipeline or excluded from it, and job attributes are changed according to the rule.
+rules are evaluated at pipeline creation time.
+Evaluation occurs sequentially, stopping at the first true rule.
+When a true rule is found, the job is either included in or excluded from the pipeline, and the job's attributes are modified according to that rule.

-rules are an alternative to the only/except keywords and cannot be used together.
-If a job specifies both rules and only and/or except, pipeline processing will fail with an error.
+rules are an alternative to the only/except keywords and cannot be used together with them.
+If a job has both rules and only and/or except specified, the pipeline processing will fail with an error.

-rules are an array of rules, each consisting of any combination of the following keywords:
+rules is an array of rules, each consisting of an arbitrary set of the following keywords:

-A rule from rules is true if the if field is either missing or represents a true logical expression.
+A rule from rules is true if the if field is either absent or evaluates to a true boolean expression.

-• rules are not declared or represent an empty array.
+• rules is not declared or is an empty array.

-• The first true rule has when not equal to never.
+• The first true rule in order has when not set to never.

-• The first true rule has when: never.
+• The first true rule in order has when: never.

 rules:if

-Use rules:if to define the conditions under which a rule is true.
+Use rules:if to determine under what conditions a rule will be true.

 Possible values